zuhaz3/foodget/README.md

 foodGET allows you to order food through the command line using Postmates

 ## Getting Started
-Install the module with: `npm install foodGET -g`
+Install the module with: `npm install foodget -g`

 ## Usage
 For a quote and Foursquare page of nearest venue: